 A random mini adventure in the richest country in the world?
 Don't mind if I do.

 I showed my passport to the tour desk operator, he wrote some information down, handed my passport back along with a Doha City Tours passenger info/ID card (which is returned to officials once arriving back at the airport after the tour).
-I was told to meet him back at the desk at 7 am in order to go through immigration to begin the tour by 8 am.
+I was told to meet him back at the desk at 7 AM to go through immigration to begin the tour by 8 AM.

-5 - 12 hour transit.
+5 - 12-hour transit.

 2 hrs and 45 minutes approx.

 Zero, zilch, zip, nada, nought...
 Free.